remy/nodemon/doc/requireable.md

 Nodemon (as of 1.0.0) also works as a required module.
 At present, you can only require nodemon in to your project once (as there are static config variables), but you can re-run with new settings for a different application to monitor.

-By requiring nodemon, you can extend it's functionality.
+By requiring nodemon, you can extend its functionality.
 Below is a simple example of using nodemon in your project:

 ```js
 var nodemon = require('nodemon');